Angela loves history and feels it is essential to our future to know the past—or else we're destined to repeat it.

-Queen Hatshepsut was one of a few female Pharaohs that ever ruled in ancient Egypt.
-Of the female Pharaohs, her reign is one of the most well-known, second to Cleopatra and the longest.
+Queen Hatshepsut was one of the few female Pharaohs who ruled in ancient Egypt.
+Of the female Pharaohs, her reign is one of the most well-known, second to Cleopatra, and the longest.
 In her honor, her temple still stands today.
 This artifact gives archaeologists a vast array of knowledge.

-Before her reign, she led the country while her half-brother and husband Tuthmose II were still alive (yes, she married to her half-brother.)
-Although he was still considered king during this time, he was too ill to act the part.
+Before her reign, she led the country while her half-brother and husband, Tuthmose II, were still alive (yes, she married her half-brother.)
+Although he was still considered King during this time, he was too ill to act the part.
 He ruled for three to four years before his death.

-Hatshepsut was a strong, well-respected leader, and reigned for twenty-one years until her death in 1458 BC.
-During her reign, she had many statues constructed, more than with any other queen.
-To gain respect and to maintain her position even after Tuthmose III became of age, Pharaoh Hatshepsut dressed in kingly attire, down to a false beard.
-She is often referred to as King Hatshepsut, due to the way she presented herself.
-She claimed that she descended from the god, Amon.
+Hatshepsut was a strong, well-respected leader and reigned for twenty-one years until her death in 1458 BC.
+During her reign, she had many statues constructed, more than any other queen.
+To gain respect and maintain her position even after Tuthmose III became of age, Pharaoh Hatshepsut dressed in kingly attire, down to a false beard.
+She is often referred to as King Hatshepsut due to how she presented herself.
+She claimed that she descended from the god Amon.
 They found this claim inscribed throughout her temple.

 The Pharaoh Hatshepsut's Name In Hieroglyphics

 More than ten centuries ago, the temple of Hatshepsut, also known as the temple of Deir El-Bahri, was built across the river from Thebes near the banks of the Nile.
 For centuries, the three-tiered temple was covered in sand, hidden from onlookers, until 1881.